jenssegers/codeigniter-message-library/README.md

 ### Displaying messages

-The added messages stay available until you retrieve them.
+The added messages stays available until you retrieve them.
 So if you would add them in a specific controller and then redirect, the messages would still be available.
 This is especially handy for displaying error messages when an action has failed.

     $messages = $this->messages->get();